kemitchell/pre-manda-nda/nda.md

 Either party may change its e-mail or postal address for later communications by giving notice of a new address.

 ## Severability
-If a court decides that any part of this agreement is invalid or unenforceable for any reason but enforcing the rest of the agreement would serve the purpose of protecting _Confidential Information_ to advance the _Purpose_, then the rest of this agreement will remain in force.
+If a court decides that any part of this agreement is invalid or unenforceable for any reason but enforcing the rest of the agreement would serve the purpose of protecting _Confidential Information_ to advance the _Deal_, then the rest of this agreement will remain in force.

 ## No Third-Party Enforcement
 Only the parties may enforce rights under this agreement.

 ## Entire Agreement
-The parties intend the terms of this agreement as the final, complete, and only expression of their agreement about protection of _Confidential Information_ exchanged to advance the _Purpose_.
+The parties intend the terms of this agreement as the final, complete, and only expression of their agreement about protection of _Confidential Information_ exchanged to advance the _Deal_.

 ## Signature
 A written or electronically signed copy of this agreement delivered by e-mail or other electronic means has the same legal effect as delivering a printed and signed original.